Clacton: Swimmer missing after five saved from sea

 Mr Brown said the swimmers had been "dragged" under the pier by the tides.

-"To be fair to these people they weren't under the pier, they got dragged that way by the tide," he said.
+"To be fair to these people, they weren't under the pier; they got dragged that way by the tide," he said.

 "Even strong swimmers can get into trouble."

-He warned swimmers of all abilities should avoid the pier area and groynes.
+Mr Brown warned that swimmers of all abilities should avoid the pier area and groynes due to the strong currents that could develop around them.

-Clacton Beach Patrol, the RNLI lifeboat coastguard rescue teams from Clacton, Walton and Holbrook have been sent to help.
+Clacton Beach Patrol, the town's RNLI lifeboat and coastguard teams from the resort and nearby Walton-on-the-Naze, plus Holbrook in Suffolk, were sent to help.

-A coastguard rescue helicopter, Essex Police and Essex Ambulance service are also attending.
+A coastguard rescue helicopter, Essex Police and the East of England Ambulance Service also attended.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk